ysdexlic/dot/README.md

 - [x] Add bootstrapping feature (run bootstrap executables)
+  - [ ] Fix bootstrapping complaining when multiple dotfile dirs and one doesn't have the bootstrap repo
 - [ ] Add ability to have pre/post hooks
 - [ ] Add ability to have host or tag specific files